skcript/brand-guide/Do's and Don'ts/Dos_and_Donts.md

 #### Do

 - Always use our official, unmodified Skcript brand assets to represent our brand.
+- Capitalize the word “Skcript”, except when it’s part of a web address
 - Do not modify any of the brand assets in any way.
 - Allow for at least 100% buffer space around Skcript brand assets so that they appear uncluttered and clean.